 What qualifications do I need to be a treasury manager?

 You will need to have a degree in a relevant field - such as accountancy, business studies, economics, maths, or finance.

 You could also undertake a Financial Services Apprenticeship, which includes the Diploma in Treasury Management by the Association of Corporate Treasurers (ACT).
 For more details please see our blog on the subject.

 Alternatively, an accountancy qualification such as ACCA is ideal as it is closely linked with treasury - especially the financial reporting and financial management exams.

 After ACCA, you will also need to have passed professional qualifications administered by the Association of Corporate Treasurers (ACT).

 Interested in treasury, or ready for your next career move?

-Whether you’re already on your path to become a treasury manager or just starting out, have a look at our ACCA pages where you’ll find more information about accounting and what you’ll need to achieve to get into it.
+Whether you’re already on your path to become a treasury manager or just starting out, have a look at our Apprenticeship Standard page for the Financial Services Professional, or the ACCA pages for more information.